I learned to program on a calculator

 Specifically, there was a predefined set of named locations: A through Z, plus θ.
 If you wanted to store data, you put it in one of those using the strangly esoteric STO button (short for store) which represented itself with a → symbol.

+That was my first mental model of data.
+Data lived somewhere simple.
+You touched it.
+You saw it.
+And touching it was the point, it was like play-doh.
 Nothing about that environment suggested that how you accessed data mattered.
 A read was a read.
 A write was a write.
 The rest was just syntax.

 That model stuck with me longer than I realized.